 In this article, you will learn what might cause slow connection issues on your iOS (iPhone, iPad, or iPod) when connected to a VPN and how to avoid them.

-Keep in mind that some decrease in speed (around 30%) is expected when using a VPN.
-Feel free to check out this article where we have described potential changes in your connection speed.
+NOTE: Some decrease in speed (around 30%) is expected when using a VPN.
+Feel free to check how to troubleshoot speed problems.